What is Shotokan Karate?

 Can Anyone Practice Karate?

 Anyone who is in reasonable health can train at Karate.

-Yes, men, women and children, including people with physical disabilities can all do karate.
+Yes, men, women and children, including people with physical disabilities, can do karate.
 The true spirit of karate is more about effort than ability.
 The only requirement is that you can maintain concentration for the duration of the lesson.
-For this reason younger children's lessons are normally limited to one hour.
+Research has proven younger children have difficulty concentrating for long periods and it is for this reason why their lessons are normally limited to one hour.

 The type of people that currently train at the club range from accountants, engineers, computer professionals, police officers, medical practitioners, students and people from many other walks of life.
 Karate students will improve their: